 If you have a tight budget and you would love to go gorilla trekking in Uganda or Rwanda, we are here to help you out.

 Our carefully crafted budget gorilla trekking packages will make you spend less for an unforgettable experience with these endangered primates in their natural habitats.

-Visit the mountain gorillas in Bwindi Impenetrable Forest National Park, a true rewarding experience!
+On this 3 days budget gorilla trekking safaris, you will visit the mountain gorillas in Bwindi Impenetrable Forest National Park, a true rewarding experience!

-Visit Bwindi Forest for gorilla trekking & Kibale National Park for chimpanzee trekking & the amazing bird watching.
+On this 5 days budget gorilla trekking safaris, you will visit Bwindi Forest for gorilla trekking & Kibale National Park for chimpanzee trekking & the amazing bird watching.

-Combine your gorilla tracking experience with wildlife, Elephants, Gazelles, Antelopes, Buffaloes, Giraffes, Zebras.
+On this 6 days budget gorilla trekking safaris, you will combine your gorilla tracking experience with wildlife, Elephants, Gazelles, Antelopes, Buffaloes, Giraffes, Zebras.

-See the very best of Uganda's attractions, activities include gorilla & chimps trekking, game viewing, boat cruise.
+On this 7 days budget gorilla trekking safaris, you will see the very best of Uganda's attractions, activities include gorilla & chimps trekking, game viewing, boat cruise.

-See all the primates of Uganda, the mountain gorillas, chimpanzee, baboons, monkeys and other wildlife animals.
+On this 8 days budget gorilla trekking safaris, you will see all the primates of Uganda, the mountain gorillas, chimpanzee, baboons, monkeys and other wildlife animals.

 Bwindi Impenetrable National Park is best known for its Mountain Gorilla populations and gorilla tracking although, it also offers some of the finest montane forest birding in Africa and is a key destination for any birder doing a Safari to Uganda.

-The variant biodiversity is supported by the fact that Bwindi is extremely old and also its slopes extend over a broad altitudinal range of 1447m above sea level, enabling habitats ranging from lowland forest to Afromontane vegetation.
+The variant biodiversity is supported by the fact that Bwindi is extremely old and also its slopes extend over a broad altitudinal range of 1447 m above sea level, enabling habitats ranging from lowland forest to Afromontane vegetation.
 Read more here.